pipseed/ansible-role-docker-overlay/README.md

 Description
 -----------

-This role will install docker-ce or docker-ee
+This role will install docker-ce or docker-ee.
+This role also includes CIS hardening.
+The CIS Bencmark used for this release is covered in the [version.txt](verison.txt)

 Requirements
 ------------

 This build requires an Ubuntu 18.04 build with access to Canonical's apt repositories.
 Future releases will also include Focal (20.04)

 Role Variables